-Here’s what I do know, tho – I’m good at it.
-And maybe if you we’re a fly on the wall, you could tell me what I’m doing so that I could become more aware of it.
+Here’s what I do know, though: I’m good at it.
+And maybe if you were a fly on the wall, you could tell me what I’m doing so that I could become more aware of it.

 For now, focus less on selling, and more on being a good human being, a likeable person, someone who’s completely engaged into what the other person has to say, listen more than you talk, be agreeable, smile and be HAPPY.

 Have a genuine love, curiosity, and interest in others, build rapport, and you’re well on your way to making that sale.

 The Blais family enjoying the views at Lake Tahoe.